petenorth/camel-aggregator/README.md

     mvn exec:java

-Then look at output found in <SOME PATH TO A DIRECTORY FOR THE OUTPUT FILES>.
+Then look at output found in the value used for aggregator.outputpath .
 There should only be files corresponding to the CountryCode header of UK in this directory (study the aggregatorapp.cfg file created previously).

 Deploying to JBoss Fuse (Fabric)
 --------------------------------